 Currently provides a ﬁtting that assumes that the glyph-structures of the selected font are related to Italian and French Renaissance text type (think of Jenson, Griffo, and Garamont).
 Because the units are distilled from the font in question, the method works for typefaces that don’t have similar proportions, but which are morphologically related, i.e., that handle the (overshoot of the) lobes in a similar way as the prototype cutters did.
-So, it works also for for instance typefaces that have ‘goût-Hollandais’ proportions, like DTL Fleischmann.
+So it also works for, for example, fonts that have ‘goût-Hollandais’ proportions, such as dtl Fleischmann.
 Consequently it will work for typefaces like Times (New Roman) and Plantin too, of course.
 And everything in between.

 Spacing is deﬁned in cadence-units, using a predeﬁned table.
 The user can subsequently adjust the values based on the morphological differences between the model used for the table and the font in question.
 An internal table is referred to by default; this one also comes with kernagic as a text ﬁle, which be can be adapted and extended using a text-editor.
 A user-deﬁned table can be directly selected also.

-This means that the program should be able to recognize for instance whether the font is a serifed or sans-serif typeface.
-Also the curve-ﬂattening should be recognized, i.e., the degree of overshoot of the round letters in comparison with the ‘stem’ letters (so, for the Jenson model basically the largest and for the textura model the smallest).
-Subsequently the most appropriate table should be automatically selected.
-The user should be able to save the corrections he made to a new table.
-And yes, it will include tables for italics too.
-Another point of consideration is the resolution of the cadence grid (and subsequently the reﬁnement of the tables).
+This means that the program must be able to recognize, for example, whether the font is a serif or sans-serif typefac.
+Also, the curve ﬂattening must be recognized, i.e., the degree of overshoot of the round letters compared to the ‘stem’ letters (so, for the Jenson model in principle the largest and for the textura model the smallest).
+Then the most suitable table should be automatically selected.
+The user should be able to save the corrections he has made in a new table.
+And yes, it will also include tables for italics.
+Another consideration is the resolution of the cadence grid (and then the reﬁnement of the tables).

 An updated version of the default hard-coded table be can be downloaded here.
 A version for sans-serif fonts will become available shortly.